fadado/jqt/docs/content/engine.md

 The sections about
 [templates](./structure.html#preprocessing),
 [documents](./content.html#preprocessing) and [data](./data.html#json) cover in
-detail their usage of the preprocessor.
+detail their usage of the preprocessor for _jqt_ templates, MarkDown documents and JSON data files.

-_jqt_ offers a transformation that can also be be considered a kind of preprocessing.
+_jqt_ also offers an standalone CSS preprocessor, and a transformation that can also be be considered a kind of preprocessing.
 The option `-T` allows the use of YAML files for collections of MarkDown snippets:

 <%include opt/T.txt>

 ### CSS preprocessing

-As a bonus, _jqt_ can also expand CSS style sheets.
+_jqt_ can also expand CSS style sheets.
 This is documented in this section because it is outside the normal _jqt_ processing work flow.

 To enable CSS preprocessing the `-P` option must be used with the `css` or `css-min` options: